m4luc0/ZNC-PreSearch/README.md

 Are you already running a PreBot?
 If not, just take a look at the [ZNC PreBot module](https://github.com/m4luc0/ZNC-PreBot/).
 This module extends your bnc with the capability of specific Pre searches.
 Just grab the module, edit the MySQL DB settings and start being a PreSearch Bot.

 ##How does it work?
 The module checks your private messages for "Pre" commands like **!pre, !dupe, !new, !grp, etc**.
-If it's a command the module will return the results from your PreDB as a private irc message.
+If it's a command the module will return the results from your PreDB as a private irc message to the sender.
 The module offers some MySQL configuration variables.
 It will allow you to use your own db structure and column names.

 ```
 < Known commands: >